How Much Time Does It Take to Get a GST Number in India?

 Navigate to the GST website and find the option to "Search Taxpayer."
 Then from the available menu, select "Search by GSTIN."

-6. JustStart can also help with state-wise GST registrations, cannot it?
+9. Can JustStart help with state-wise GST registrations

 Absolutely!
 JustStart provides pan-India level GST registration and compliance services, including for multi-state and e-commerce sellers.